sufiyan-shaikh6356/Data-Analysis-Dashboard/README.md

 HR Data Analysis Dashboard (Excel): An interactive Excel dashboard to analyse HR data.
 Includes pivot tables, charts, and slicers to track key metrics like employee attrition, department-wise count, gender ratio, and average salary for better HR decision-making.

+# Dataset Used
+The dataset used for this dashboard is included in the repository.
+<a href="https://github.com/<your-username>/<your-repo-name>/blob/main/HR%20Data.xlsx?raw=true"> HR Data </a>

 # Dashboard image